Here's Who Lived and Who Died in the Game of Thrones Finale

 Yara Greyjoy

 The Queen of the Iron Islands made her first appearance since the season 8 premiere to vote on who should rule over the Seven Kingdoms.
-At the council, Yara spars with Sansa over Jon’s betrayal of Dany — but eventually consents to Bran taking the throne.
-She seems intent on keeping her promise to end the Ironborn tradition of reaving, roving, raiding, and raping.
+At the council, Yara sparred with Sansa over Jon’s betrayal of Dany — but eventually consented to Bran taking the throne.
+Based on her continued loyalty to Daenerys, it seems Yara will keeo her promise to end the Ironborn tradition of reaving, roving, raiding, and raping.

 Gendry

 Gendry wasn’t able to convince Arya to marry him and become the Lady of Storm’s End, but as the new head of House Baratheon, it seems like he’s going to have more than enough on his plate helping the new and improved Westeros get up and running.
-He appears at the council representing his house and consents to Bran’s coronation.
+He appeared at the council representing his house and voted in favor of Bran’s coronation.

 Podrick Payne

-Podrick appears in the Game of Thrones finale as the newly-crowned King Bran’s assistant pushing his wheelchair.
+Or should we say Ser Podrick?
+Podrick appeared in the Game of Thrones finale as a knight in the newly-crowned King Bran’s Kingsguard and was assigned to pushing his wheelchair.
 As Tyrion once said, “there has never lived a more loyal squire.”

 Tormund Giantsbane